Olive oil directly from the producer for enjoyment like on the Mediterranean

 Organic olive oil directly from the producer in Andalusia

-Olive oil is good for the environment
+Olive oil straight from the producer is good for the environment

 Buying olive oil directly from the producer is sustainable